-How to buy an awesome TV for the 2014 World CupThinking of investing in a new TV for the World Cup?
+How to buy an awesome TV for the new Premier League seasonThinking of investing for the return of the Premier League season?
 You are not alone.
-Finding the perfect one to watch England in Brazil is not as simple as just buying the biggest set with the brightest screen to plant into your living room.
+Finding the perfect one to watch Rooney, Drogba and company is not as simple as just buying the biggest set with the brightest screen to plant into your living room.

-So, once you’ve finished placing the last shiny in your sticker album and put the wall chart up, here are the key things to look out for when buying a TV for this summer’s tournament, starting with some of the bigger questions you need to decide on before you start looking.
+So, here are the key things to look out for when buying a TV to enjoy the action over then next 10 months, starting with some of the bigger questions you need to decide on before you start looking.

 What size TV should you buy?The bigger the better if you want to increase your sense of ‘being there’.
 We’d say a 46-inch TV would be our minimum, but if you’ve got a really small room you could perhaps go for 40-42-inch to get the ideal viewing distance.
 It's worth bearing in mind that the best quality pictures and most features tend to be on these bigger screens, too.

 The general rule to get the perfect size TV is that you should sit 1.5 times the diagonal measurement of your TV.
 This means if you sit six-feet (72-inches, or two metres) from your TV, 46-inches or so is good.
 It’s just a rough guideline, though, so don’t get too obsessed about it.

 Is 3D worth bothering with?A quick scan of the Sky 3D channel listings shows there's very little in the way of live coverage of Premier League games this season.
 Sky says it still has plans to broadcast 3D matches but has clearly been very quiet on the subject.